Education - Higher Education

 Feature Case Study

-With network connectivity a factor in many students' choice of college or university, higher education institutions worldwide are choosing Meru Networks for campus-wide deployments.
+With network connectivity a factor in many students' choice of college or university, higher education institutions worldwide are choosing Fortinet for campus-wide deployments.
 Each year, thousands of students arrive on campus with a diverse range of laptops and other devices, expecting to connect wirelessly.

 No longer just a convenience, the wireless LAN has become the main way that most users reach the campus network and beyond.
 Wireless devices have already changed the way students live, study and communicate.